28. Reflection and refraction

 Figure 28.5 – The law of reflection states that the angle of incidence is equal to the angle of reflection.
 Both angles are measured with respect to the normal line.
 Light reflection, by Zátonyi Sándor, is licensed under CC BY-SA 3.0.

-As previously noted, selective reflection is how different objects appear to look different colors.
+As previously noted, selective reflection is how different objects appear different colors.
 If reflection is occurring, why can’t we see our reflection in all objects that allow light to bounce off of them?
 The answer is that, while light always obeys the law of reflection, sometimes surfaces are rough enough that the light will bounce back in scattered directions.
 This type of reflection is known as diffuse reflection, and is depicted in Figure 28.6.
 It should be stressed that each individual ray still obeys the law of reflection in which the angle of incidence equals the angle of reflection relative to the normal.
 It is just that for a rough surface the normal line varies from point to point on the surface.
 (In contrast, light that bounces off of a smooth, polished surface, such as a mirror, is known as specular reflection.)

 A graphic depicting specular reflection.
 Light rays shown as arrows are incident from the top of the image and point vertically downward.
 As they hit a rough surface, they follow the law of reflection but bounce at random angles.